ancadejo10/Mandelbrot-Set/README.md

 * This is optimized for phones but it's avaliable also for computers.
 * It's not infinite because the float precision.
 * Some devices aren't going to render the fractal correctly(Old devices).
+* This is just a port of other app i made.
+Much powerfull, double precision for x10000000 more zoom(one with 7 zeros).
+Also more slower :V

 How?
 -